 It may be worth trying alternatives to your current writing font in Ulysses.
 Sarah explains why and introduces three of the team’s favorites.

 In fact, there are so many fonts now at our disposal, that it can become hard to actually choose one.
 Should you go by taste?
 What are the pros and cons of serif and sans, of slab and mono?
 Are some fonts more suitable for onscreen media?
 Maybe you heard about the “blurriness” of serif fonts on computer monitors, and that you should always choose a font without serifs.
-After all, designers, usability experts and web developers all over the world have been heavily discussing this topic since the dawn of the digital era.
+After all, designers, usability experts and web developers around the globe have been heavily discussing this topic since the dawn of the digital era.